JCova-5/project-1-page/project-worksheet.md

 - View an example of one project from my portfolio for each category.
 - Navigate and scroll through the page being able to select a nav element 	or one of the project links taking you to the rest of the projects in that category.
-- Allow user to choose favorites.
+- Allow user to choose see the where the project was created along with its code.
-- Contact me on the lower portion of the site using.
+- Contact me on the lower portion of the site using the form at the bottom of the page.

 #### PostMVP